tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the high order bit set to 1.
 A client which receives a mandatory extension they do not understand must reject the ESNIConfig content.

-Any of the listed keys in the ESNIConfig value may be used to encrypt the SNI for the associated domain name.
-The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.
 Clients MUST parse the extension list and check for unsupported mandatory extensions.
 If an unsupported mandatory extension is present, clients MUST reject the ESNIConfig value.